foreverpiano/foreverpiano.github.io/_pages/about.md

 I'm a fourth year undergraduate student major in theoretical and applied mechanics from <a href="https://www.tsinghua.edu.cn/">Tsinghua University</a>.
 I am also an applicant for the 2025 Fall Ph.D. program in Computer Science.

-I am very fortunate to be advised by <a href="https://cseweb.ucsd.edu/~haozhang/">Hao Zhang</a>(UCSD), <a href="https://minjiazhang.github.io/">Minjia Zhang</a>(UIUC) and <a href="http://keg.cs.tsinghua.edu.cn/jietang">Jie Tang</a>(HUST) in the past.
+I am very fortunate to be advised by <a href="https://cseweb.ucsd.edu/~haozhang/">Hao Zhang</a>(UCSD), <a href="https://minjiazhang.github.io/">Minjia Zhang</a>(UIUC) and <a href="http://keg.cs.tsinghua.edu.cn/jietang">Jie Tang</a>(THU) in the past.

-My research focuses on building hardware-efficient and reliable machine learning systems, specifically in the following topics:
+My research interest focuses on building hardware-efficient and reliable machine learning systems, specifically in the following topics:
 <ul>
     <li>Efficient DiT model in training and inference.</li>
     <li>Efficient inference for large language models with sparsity and quantization method.</li>
     <li>Efficient serving system for large foundation models</li>
 </ul>

-Feel free to drop me an e-mail if you want to chat with me!  `pianoqwz@qq.com`
+Feel free to drop me an e-mail if you want to chat with me!  `pianoqwz@gmail.com`

 <h2 class="col">
 <font color=blue>Open project</font>